jandamm/zgenom-ext-eval/README.md

 # Zgenom Extension for creating plugins inline

+Big thanks to [zoritle](https://github.com/zoritle) for the idea and [initial implementation](https://github.com/jandamm/zgenom/issues/84#issuecomment-966037290).

 - Add plugin configuration right next to loading the plugins.
-- Generate plugins by evaluating commands (e.g. zoxide init script)
+- Generate plugins by evaluating commands (e.g. zoxide init script) and have a faster startup time

-Thanks to [zoritle](https://github.com/zoritle) for the idea and [initial implementation](https://github.com/jandamm/zgenom/issues/84#issuecomment-966037290).
+You need to use it with [zgenom](https://github.com/jandamm/zgenom).

 ## Example